ndp/ndp.github.io/_posts/2014-07-23-password-confirmation-input-fields.md

 I found quite a few articles that advocated certain practices around this, but I thought it would be useful to synthesize them in one place.
-At the end, I offer some recommendations.&nbsp;
+At the end, I offer some recommendations.

 First off, there’s no clear best practice out there in the wild.
-Some popular sites (like Twitter) have a single password field, and others &nbsp;(Google, Amazon), have two.
-A few big sites (Facebook, Amazon) also have a double “email” field.&nbsp;
+Some popular sites (like Twitter) have a single password field, and others  (Google, Amazon), have two.
+A few big sites (Facebook, Amazon) also have a double “email” field.

 Here’s why there's variation – let’s a/b test the email field.
 We give half the people one field, and half of them two, and we'll look at two metrics: (1) conversion rate of the form, and (2) email address mistakes.
 If everything goes as predicted, both numbers go down, meaning the conversion rate goes down but accuracy goes up.
 Because every company would make this tradeoff differently, there can be no single answer for all.
-Conversion rates may be most important for one, while accurate emails most important to another. &nbsp;
+Conversion rates may be most important for one, while accurate emails most important to another.

 Let's see if we can reason our way to an answer.
 Does using two fields ever make sense?
 For email fields, does a second field really reduce errors?
 For those of you out there that are careful with what you type, the duplication is unnecessary, and busywork.
 For those of us who copy and paste, this won’t catch an error, nor will it catch errors for the people who mistype their email in the same way habitually (you know who you are).
-It will just catch the small percentage that are left, who type their email address correct only about 50% of the time or more.&nbsp;
+It will just catch the small percentage that are left, who type their email address correct only about 50% of the time or more.